 Pretty amazing.

-If we're going to criminalize political differences of people, maybe you're thinking, hey, um, what are we going to do here?
+If we're going to criminalize political differences of people, maybe you're thinking, hey, what are we going to do here?

-And apparently he continue to push his, you know, impeach Donald Trump by holding a training day for fellow activists at a town hall in Washington, aimed at reassuring skeptics on both sides of the political spectrum while also pressuring lawmakers to act immediately.
+Apparently, he's holding Trump impeachment training courses, training days, and apparently continue to push his, you know, impeach Donald Trump by holding a training day for fellow activists at a town hall in Washington aimed at reassuring skeptics on both sides of the political spectrum while also pressuring lawmakers to act immediately.

-And Steyr, who announced earlier this month that he did not intend to run for president in 2020, also seemingly suggested that, well, he might change his mind on whether he will challenge Trump, who has called him wacky and whatever other names.
+And Steyer, who announced earlier this month that he did not intend to run for president in 2020, also seemingly suggested that, well, he might change his mind on whether he will challenge Trump, who has called him wacky and whatever other names.

-I said I was going to go 100% for impeachment, and if we can do this, we can make a gigantic change, he said.
+And if we can do this, we can make a gigantic change, he said.

-Now that puts, by the way, all these Democrats, they're now, you know, concerned because they don't some of them are smart enough to know it's not going to work out well.
+Now that puts, by the way, all these Democrats, they're now, you know, concerned because they don't, some of them are smart enough to know it's not going to work out well.

 Even the Washington Post ABC News poll now shows a majority of Americans distrust the Mueller investigation.